-Phillip Island is easily accessible by road.
+Phillip Island is accessible by road.
 Here, you can visit the famous local penguins without the need to take a ferry.
-Beyond the wildlife, there is also plenty of picturesque coastal scenery to discover.

 Collect your rental car in Melbourne.
 From the city, it’s only a two-hour drive to the island via the bridge at San Remo.

 Read more about taking a rental car to Phillip Island.

-Magnetic Island is a paradise for hikers, with miles of scenic hiking trails across the island's national park.
-There is also some of the best diving sites in Australia located around the island.
+Magnetic Island is a hiker’s paradise with miles of scenic hiking trails across the island’s national park.

 Read more about taking a rental car to Magnetic Island.

-Because Queenscliff is not a separate Island, the ferry that operates Sorrento to Queenscliff is classified as part of the Australian road network and therefore accessible for rental cars.
-Make sure to double check with the car rental company when it comes to things like this to avoid any unwanted surprises.
+Because Queenscliff is not a separate island, the ferry that operates from Sorrento to Queenscliff is classified as part of the Australian road network and is therefore accessible to rental cars.
+Of course, make sure to double check with your rental provider before setting off.

-You can either fly into Melbourne and pick up your car rental there or pick it up in Mornington and drive around to Sorrento and then across Port Phillip Port to Queenscliff.
+You can either fly into Melbourne and pick up a rental car there, or you can collect a car in Mornington and drive to Sorrento from there.

 Read more about taking a rental car to Queenscliff.

-You can choose to pick up your rental car on Kangaroo Island.
-There are depots located at the airport and the ferry terminal on the island.
-Alternatively, some car rental companies will allow their vehicles to be taken over from the mainland with prior authorisation.
+You can choose to pick up your rental car directly from Kangaroo Island with depots located at the airport and the island’s ferry terminal.
+Alternatively, some car rental providers will allow their vehicles to be taken on the ferry from the mainland with prior authorisation.

 Read more about taking your rental car to Kangaroo Island.